 In order for an applicant's application to be evaluated for a prospective interview, all aspects of the application must be submitted, received, and processed by the Office of Admissions.
 This process can take 4-6 weeks if everything required is submitted at the same time to the Texas Medical and Dental School Application Service (TMDSAS).
-Ten of the eleven Texas medical schools, the three dental schools and the veterinary school have developed a common application, administered and processed through the TMDSAS, currently based out of Austin.
-TTUHSC also has a secondary application which must be completed by all applicants.
+TTTUHSC also has a secondary application which must be completed by all applicants.